emmajphillips/sei-group-project-3/README.md

 * Notifications to alert users when a new expense has been raised, outstanding expenses, etc. along with the option to customise the alerts users receive
 * Groups so that expenses can be split beyond the current offering which is only between individuals
-* Messaging to allow users to interact with each other more wihtin the app
+* Messaging to allow users to interact with each other more within the app
 * News feed to act as a landing page and show activity amongst users' friends

+## In summary

+This was likely one of the most stressful projects of the course in terms of time management.
+We doggedly stuck to our initial timeline which saw us split our time equally between front and back-end.
+While we were able to deliver a complete and working application in the end, I felt that we would have benefitted from dedicating more time to the front-end.
+As this was our third project of four, I made sure to carry this lesson into the final project.